intel/llvm/sycl/doc/extensions/LevelZeroBackend/LevelZeroBackend.md

 This extension introduces Level-Zero backend for SYCL.
 It is built on top of Level-Zero runtime enabled with [Level-Zero API](https://spec.oneapi.com/level-zero/latest/index.html).
 The Level-Zero backend is aimed to provide the best possible performance of SYCL application on a variety of targets supported.
-The currently suppported targets are all Intel GPUs starting with Gen9.
+The currently supported targets are all Intel GPUs starting with Gen9.

 NOTE: This specification is a draft.
 While describing the currently implemented behaviors it is known to be not complete nor exhaustive.
       We shall continue to add more information, e.g. explain general mapping of SYCL programming model to Level-Zero API.